 Hazards are inherent in the aviation industry and may result in loss of life and property, potentially exposing us to substantial liability claims arising from the operation of aircraft.
-Incidents related to aircraft operation are covered by our third-party operators' insurance.
+Safe operation of aircraft is primarily the responsibility of our third-party operators and they are primarily held liable for accidents, thus incidents related to aircraft operation are covered by our third-party operators' insurance.
 A limited number of hull and liability insurance underwriters provide coverage for our third-party aircraft operators.
 Insurance underwriters are required by various federal and state regulations to maintain minimum levels of reserves for known and expected claims.
 However, there can be no assurance that underwriters have established adequate reserves to fund existing and future claims.
 The number of air medical or tourism accidents, as well as the number of insured losses within other helicopter operations and the commercial airline industry, and the impact of general economic conditions on underwriters may result in increases in premiums above the rate of inflation.
 If our third-party aircraft operators' insurance costs increase, such operators are likely to pass the increased costs to us, which could cause us to increase the prices paid by our fliers.
 Such cost increases could adversely affect demand for our services and harm our business.
-Additionally, under all aircraft operating agreements, our third-party aircraft operators have agreed to indemnify us against liability arising from the operation of aircraft and to maintain insurance covering such liability.
+Additionally, under all aircraft operating agreements, our third-party aircraft operators have agreed to indemnify us against liability arising from the operatin of aircraft and to maintain insurance covering such liability.
 However, there can be no assurance there will be no challenge to the indemnification rights or that the aircraft operator will have sufficient assets or insurance coverage to fulfill its indemnity obligations.